playerofgames/replaygain-scan/README.md

 ## History

 Version 0.4, 2 August 2022
-- Updated icon for BigSur and Monterey.
+- Updated icons for BigSur and Monterey.
 - Readme is markdown.
+- Build using Platypus 5.3.
 - Moved to GitHub.

 Version 0.3, 15 February 2020